w-duffy/2023-August-Pt/1-Module/5-week/5-day/README.md

 ## Try working through Whiteboarding Problem Closure

 # For the rest of class and weekend:
-- Work on Homework for Monday
+- Work on Week 5 "Homework for Monday"

 - Catch up and finish problems you haven't completed from any week.

 - Allocate time to problems and concepts we've learned that you struggled with (closures, pojos, advanced arrays, ext.)

+- You may encounter a "debugging" type question on your PA/Assessment.
+My approach was to use `console.log's` to debug these problems and find the correct answer like we've been doing in class.

+- However, if you believe the debugger tool would be beneficial, consider installing it today.
+Please be aware that there's an installation process, and there's a learning curve associated with the debugger.
+It might be more efficient to allocate your time practicing recursion problems and using `console.log's`.